stridecolossus/jove-blog/blog/part-5-terrain/panama.md

 }
 ```

-Where `layout` is a temporary, quick-and-dirty mapper that just supports the primitive `int` type needed for a basic GLFW demonstration:
+Where `layout` is a temporary, quick-and-dirty mapper that just supports the integer primitives needed for a basic GLFW demonstration:

 ```java
 private static MemoryLayout layout(Class<?> type) {